sbennett1990/mk-mono-template/readme.md

 > List of source files to build the program.

+* SRCDIR

+> Directory that contains the sources for the main program.
+> This should be relative to the makefile.

 * MAIN

-> Name of the class that holds the entry-point Main()
+> Name of the class that holds the entry-point *Main()*

+* BINDIR

+> Target directory for built artifacts.